openvinotoolkit/datumaro/docs/developer_guide.md

 Dataset reading is supported by `Extractor`s and `Importer`s:
 - An `Extractor` produces a list of `DatasetItem`s corresponding to the dataset.
-Annotations are available in the `DatasetItem.annotations` list
+Annotations are available in the `DatasetItem.annotations` list.
-- An `Importer` creates a project from a data source location
+  The `SourceExtractor` class is designed for loading simple, single-subset datasets.
+It should be used by default.
+The `Extractor` base class should be used when `SourceExtractor`'s functionality is not enough.
+- An `Importer` detects dataset files and generates dataset loading parameters for the corresponding `Extractor`s. `Importer`s are optional, they are only extend the Extractor functionality and make them more flexible and simple.
+They are mostly used to locate dataset subsets, but they also can do some data compatibility checks and have other required logic.

 It is possible to add custom `Extractor`s and `Importer`s.
 To do this, you need to put an `Extractor` and `Importer` implementations to a plugin directory.